BEEmod/.github/contributing.md

 ### Other requirements
 A User must be at least 13 years of age as per the [GitHub account requirement](https://help.github.com/articles/github-terms-of-service/#b-account-terms).

-Remember to respect, be kind and polite towards contributors and other users.
-Being rude or using excessive swearing/offensive/pejorative language will make it less likely that you get help, might get your issue locked, and in more extreme cases, your account banned.
-Contributors are here to help however and whenever they can.
-Demanding solutions or tagging them will not get the job done any quicker, and will only cause inconveniences.

 **Repeatedly failing to follow these guidelines may result in your account being banned from the BEE2.4 GitHub repositories.** Ban evasion is not acceptable, and will get your multiple accounts reported and most likely removed. <!--YOU FOOL, I HAVE 70 ALTERNATIVE ACCOUNTS!-->